 Born and raised in northern New Jersey, Dr. Caruso holds a B.A. in Biology and both an M.S. and a Ph.D. in Plant Pathology.
 He was a professor of Botany and Plant Pathology at the University of Maine, 1979-1985, and at the University of Massachusetts, Cranberry Station, from 1985 until he retired in 2013.

-Born in England, Karen Chapman grew up with a trowel in her hand.
+Born in England, Karen Chapman, CPH grew up with a trowel in her hand.

-When she’s not teaching garden design or talking about it, Karen is usually writing about it, her articles and designs being featured in many national gardening publications including Fine Gardening, Country Gardens, Sunset, and Garden Design.
-She has co-authored two books: the award-winning Fine Foliage (St. Lynn’s Press, 2013) and the highly acclaimed Gardening with Foliage First (Timber Press, 2017) and her latest book, Deer Resistant Design: Gardens that Thrive Despite the Deer, was recently released (Timber Press, 2019).
+Karen’s articles and designs have been featured in many national publications - Fine Gardening, Country Gardens, Sunset, and Garden Design.
+She has co-authored two books: the award-winning Fine Foliage (St. Lynn’s Press, 2013), the highly acclaimed Gardening with Foliage First (Timber Press, 2017), and most recently released, Deer Resistant Design: Gardens that Thrive Despite the Deer (Timber Press, 2019).

 Scott Chase retired in 2017 after 13 years as Island County coordinator of WSU Shore Stewards and Camano coordinator for WSU Waste Wise.
 Scott has taught classes on native plants for bluff stability, rain barrels, recycling, and hunting wild mushrooms.